Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 !!! tip

     * You can create VPC Peering connection between VPCs in *different AWS accounts/regions*
-    * You can reference a security group in a peeredVPC (works cross accounts – same region)
+    * You **can** reference a security group in a peeredVPC (works cross accounts – **same region**)
+    * You **cannot** reference the security group of a peer VPC that's in a **different Region**.
+Instead, use the CIDR block of the peer VPC
+    * BGP protocol uses TCP port 179 for establishing a peering connection.
+While establishing AWS VPN connectivity using BGP protocol, it needs to be checked that TCP port 179 is not blocked in the network

 ### VPC Endpoints